MenuSkip to content

 The Manuscript Consultation Program gives writers one-on-one guidance on their works-in-progress, book proposals and query letters, residency and award applications, and more.
 We value writers at every level of their writing career and want to provide them with the best resources to continue and improve their work and career.

-Our Made at Hugo House program supports the next generation of writers by providing space, mentoring by our writers-in-residence, and free access to classes for King County writers.
+The Hugo Fellowship program supports the next generation of writers by providing space, mentoring by our writers-in-residence, and free access to classes for King County writers.

 Hugo House has two writers-in-residence, one in prose and one in poetry, who are available to meet with you and talk about your work, from the art of writing to publishing tips.